in28minutes/jpa-with-hibernate/notes.md

 - Step zzz - When do we need @Transactional in an Unit Test?
 - Step zzz - Do read only methods need a transaction?
 - Step zzz - Why do we use @DirtiesContext in an Unit Test?
+- Introduction to JPA
+- How to connect to a different database with Spring Boot?
+- Approach to design great applications with JPA?
+- Good Practices for developing JPA Applications

 # Conclusion
 - Master JPA & Hibernate with Spring Boot - Congratulations on Completing the Course